sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 ### Week 5: AWS Databases - RDS and DMS

-Hey Cloud Explorers! 🚀 Week 5 took me on a journey into the world of databases.
+Week 5 took me on a journey into the world of databases.
 Explored vital services like Amazon RDS (Relational Database Service) and Database Migration with Amazon DMS (Database Migration Service).

 #### Tasks Accomplished: